 The tour will also take you to see some of the best street art and graffiti in Bogota.
 However, if you would like a more in-depth graffiti tour, check out this free graffiti tour.

 You must be hungry after all that walking.
 For lunch, stay near the La Candelaria area.
 Look for a restaurant that serves chicharron, papas criollas (traditional Colombia potatoes), empanadas, and more.

 Chicharron is delicious deep-fried pork but it is the most unhealthy food on this planet.
 You are not on vacation to be healthy though, are you?

 After lunch, head over to the Botero Museum, or Museo Botero del Banco de la Republica.
 Fernando Botero is one of the most famous painters and sculptors of Colombia.
 His work is unique because of his depiction of fat things.

 Women, Animals, the Mona Lisa, anything and everything.
-Spend a few hours here admiring at the quirkiness and audacity of his work.
-However, keep the clock in mind, because you are going to go watch the sunset at best viewpoint in Bogota, Monserrate.
+Spend a few hours here admiring the quirkiness and audacity of his work.
+However, keep the clock in mind, because you are going to go watch the sunset from the best viewpoint in Bogota, Monserrate.

 After the sun sets at Monserrate, stay behind to watch the city of Bogota glorified by its light.
 Bogota is a beautiful place with all its bright lights.

 When you get back down to the cable car station, take an Uber (Update: Uber is now banned.
 Use Beat, Cabify, or Didi) to Andres Carne de Res, the most famous restaurant in Colombia.

 Andres Carne de Res is not just a restaurant, it is also an entertainment joint, a nightclub, an art gallery, and a hell of a good time in one.
 It is a place where you cannot summarize with just words and must experience it for yourself.